mattdark/reveal.js-gallery/README.md

-# presentation-manager-rs - A manager for HTML5 Presentations, written in Rust
+# presentation-manager-rs - A manager for HTML5 presentations, written in Rust

 ## How does it work?